Texas Tech University

 Distance Electronic Students.
 Students who are enrolled fully online will pay the distance electronic rate which is about $1500 per 3 credit hour course.

 May workshop (only for online PhD students).
-The course fee for the May workshop is approximately $1000.
+The course fee for the May workshop is approximately $750-1000.
 This fee includes lunch for the conference portion of the workshop, keynote speakers and guests, special event dinners, all daily activities, and administrative costs.
-The fee does not include housing for the two weeks you are in Lubbock or travel expenses.
+The fee does not include housing for the three days you are in Lubbock or travel expenses.

 Note: Attendance at your first five May Workshops is mandatory.